CEL Faculty at the U

 CEL Designation Review Process

 In addition to the above described review processes, the CEL Committee advises the Bennion Center’s Leadership Team on strategic matters related to CEL instruction campus-wide.
-If you are interested in serving on the CEL Committee, please contact Amy Sibul.
+If you are interested in serving on the CEL Committee, please contact Megan Medina.

-Having a CEL TA can help to facilitate a consistent community-engaged learning experience for students enrolled in the course and community partners.
-If awarded, your CEL TA can support your teaching in these ways:
+Having a CELA can help to facilitate a consistent community-engaged learning experience for students enrolled in the course and community partners.
+If awarded, your CELA can support your teaching in these ways:

 - Articulating the purpose of community-engaged learning to students and community partners.